-2. Tip 250g caster sugar into a large bowl.
-Dice the butter and add it to the sugar.
-Beat the sugar and butter together till pale, smooth and creamy.
+2. Tip the sugar into a large mixing bowl.
+Add the room temperature butter and beat together till pale and fluffy.

-3. Crack the eggs into a separate bowl and whisk them till very frothy.
-Add 1 tbsp of the whisked eggs to the butter and sugar mixture, beating till fully incorporated, then carry on slowly adding the eggs till they’re all mixed in.
+3. Crack the eggs into a separate bowl and whisk them till frothy.
+Add 1 tbsp of the whisked eggs to the butter and sugar mixture, beat till fully incorporated, then carry on slowly adding the eggs and beating the cake mix till they’re all combined.

-4. Sift the flour into the bowl and fold everything together till the batter is just combined.
+4. Sift the flour into the bowl and fold everything together.
 Divide the batter between the 2 prepared cake tins and slide them into the oven.
 Bake the sponges for 20-25 mins, till a skewer poked into the middle of each comes out clean.
-Turn the baked sponges out onto a wire rack to cool.
+Turn the baked sponges out onto a wire rack to cool completely.

-6. When the sponges are completely cool, dollop the cream onto the top of 1, and top the cream with most of the fruit.
-Sandwich the other sponge on top and top the cake off with the remaining fruit.
+6. When the sponges are completely cold, spoon the cream onto the top of one sponge, and top the cream with most of the fruit.
+Sandwich the other sponge on top then decorate the cake with the remaining fruit.
 Dust with icing sugar to serve.

 7. Have Your Cake & Eat It